singlestore-labs/kai-rag/README.md

 This approach allows the chatbot to leverage both unstructured text data (through vector search) and structured data (from SingleStore) to provide more accurate and insightful responses.

-## Original Setup and Deployment

-[The rest of the original README content follows here...]